 Promoting Your Video(s)

-A trap that many businesses can fall into after they’ve had a high quality video produced for their marketing it failing to understand the various ways that this video can translate into greater exposure and increased client base, and not following up with more video.
+Many businesses can fall into a trap after they’ve had a high quality video produced for their marketing.
+They fail to explore the various ways that a video can translate into greater exposure and increased client base, and they forget to follow up with more video.
 (More on that in another article.)
-Some businesses expect that simply placing the albeit incredible video on their website will do the trick.
+Some businesses expect that simply placing an incredible video on their website will do the trick.

-While that is important, of course, there are actually dozens of additional places that a high quality video can be used for marketing purposes.
-Let us help to guide you and your business in the right direction when it comes to sharing your newly created and highly effective video.
+While that’s important, there are actually dozens of additional places that a high quality video can be used for marketing purposes.
+Let’s guide you and your business in the right direction when it comes to sharing your newly created and highly effective video.

 Your own website should be (and probably is) the first place you should turn your attention to after receiving your completed video.
 Most likely, your video has been to promote your brand or services your business offers as a whole.
 In this case, embedding your video onto your home page (the page that generally will receive the most traffic) and your services page will ensure that the public you are trying to reach are being exposed to your story